Angle-Brackets/RotiBot/README.md

 - A collection of music commands and controls for your listening pleasure.
 - /quote to store phrases said by your friends, with the power to modify them at portions.
 - /wikipedia for querying wikipedia articles.
+- /generate for generating AI images.
+- /music to play music [Not working currently]
 - /help and /changelog for additional help!